Stacks Image 3

 The short answer is ‘no.’ In some circumstances, parking outside is a better trade-off than hangerage.
 It depends on the environment and the usage of the aircraft.

 An aircraft made of any material will deteriorate if kept outside, uncovered and unused for long periods.
-The wood structure of Robin aircraft is superior to metal and man-made composite because wood does not corrode.
-Note that Robin offer an unrivalled 20 year warranty on their airframes with unlimited flight hours, so no concerns about weather damage there!
+The wood structure of Robin aircraft is superior both to metal, because wood does not corrode, and to man-made composites, because wood does not degrade under ultraviolet light.

 Crazing of the paint on the upper wing surface due to aerodynamic lift is now eliminated by the Swiftwing, which helps to maintain a waterproof surface.
 So, all that will happen If a Robin is left outside is that the paint will lose its gloss more quickly, just like a car that is parked outside.